Most people have wondered what it takes to make the t shirts that they wear. How are the designs applied? And what are they made of?

 What are screen printing machines (or screen printing stations)?

-At a most basic level, a screen print machine is something that holds the t-shirt and screen in place while you do the print.
+At a most basic level, a screen printing press is something that holds the t-shirt and screen in place while you do the print.
 It allows you to raise and lower the screen over the tee.

 At the higher level, a screen printing machine can hold multiple t shirts and screens and allows you to spin each level around.